0xljay/game/README.md

 # game

-This repository is a type of game.
-It's not really a game, but I don't know what else to call it.
+This repository contains a type of game.

 I guess the point is to examine ones belief system through questions.
 Then store the data somehow and compare.
 This should yield more questions..